2025–26 UEFA Futsal Champions League: Group 8

-Knockout Stage
+Knockout stage

-The knockout round consists of a Round of 16 and the Quarter-finals.
+The knockout round consisted of a round of 16 and the quarter-finals.
 The round of 16 contenders were decided by the main round, with 12 teams emerging from Path A and four from Path B. The two-legged round of 16 and quarter-final stages replace the former elite round under the new format for 2025/26.
-Ties scheduled for Monday, 24 November and Friday, 5 December, with the first-named team at home in the opening leg.
+Ties scheduled for 24 November and 5 December, with the first-named team at home in the opening leg.

-The final tournament is a one-venue four-team knockout event to be held in Pesaro, Italy, with the semis taking place on 8 May and the final and third-place match two days later.
-A separate draw will be held to set the semi-finals.
+The final tournament was a one-venue four-team knockout event held in Pesaro, Italy, with the semi-finals taking place on 8 May and the final and third-place match two days later.
+A separate draw was held to set the semi-finals.

-The draw was held on 6 November 2025 at 14:00 (CET).
+The draw was held on 6 November 2025 at 14:00 CET.

 Matches

 Times are CET (UTC+1), as listed by UEFA (local times, if different, are in parentheses).